apache/apisix/docs/en/latest/profile.md

       port: ${{DEPLOYMENT_ADMIN_ADMIN_LISTEN:=9180}}
 ```

-Now if you don't specify these environment variables when running APISIX, it will fall back to the default values.
+Now if you don't specify these environment variables when running APISIX, it will fall back to the default values and expose the Admin API on port `9180` and listen on port `9080`.

 ## Using the `APISIX_PROFILE` environment variable